TKomericki/Rhetos-wiki/Using-old-packages-with-new-NuGet-dependencies.md

 ## Configure Rhetos web application

-To allow the existing Rhetos applications and packages to work with new version of the dependencies, without upgrading the packages, edit the **Web.config** file: add (or replace) the following three `<dependentAssembly>` elements in `configuration/runtime/assemblyBinding`:
+To allow the existing Rhetos apps and packages to work with new version of the dependencies, without upgrading the packages, edit the **Web.config** file: add (or replace) the following three `<dependentAssembly>` elements in `configuration/runtime/assemblyBinding`: